miadugas/miadugas/README.md

 ### Class: Code Sorceress / Bard
 ### Made of Stardust & JavaScript

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter & Dart
 <!--
 **miadugas/miadugas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.